lichkitsch/campaigns/short.md

 # *DNDuet* Core
 *DNDuet* (Dramatic Narrative Duet) is a framework for building tabletop RPGs for one narrator and one player.
 The narrator describes the world and events of the story while the player controls the protagonist.

-## Action Rolls
-When a player's action involves a chance of failure and risk, the narrator will ask them to make an **action roll** using `1d20` and adding their most relevant **trait** score to the result.
-The narrator rolls `1d20` and adds the obstacle's bonus or relevant trait score and looks for the higher result.
-If the player wins the outcome is positive and if not the outcome is negative.
+When facing an obstacle, the player makes an **action roll** by describing their intention, rolling `1d20`, and adding their most relevant trait to the result.
+The narrator rolls `1d20`, adds the obstacle's bonus, and compares both results.
+If the player's result is higher the outcome is positive and if not the outcome is negative.
 Ties result in a positive outcome that comes at a cost.
-When creating a level 1 character, the player rolls `1d4-2` to set their six starting trait scores:
+When creating a character, roll `1d4‐2` for the following six traits

 | Trait | Abbr. | Description |
 | ---:|:---:|:--- |